arkni8/space-tourism-webpage/README.md

   But just planning out the media queries is not enough (which by themselves can be a handful) - there are couple of ways to scale fonts depending on what we are trying to achieve.
 In my case, I just made it such that my fonts scale continuously regardless of any breakpoint.
 I use the viewport width to make the fonts bigger or smaller.
 So when in 4K, the font size is proportionally big; but in 1080p, the fonts are smaller, but they look right because the HTML elements are also smaller.
 While I have employed this method, other web desginers seem to adopt the breakpoint technique, where they switch font size only after hitting a certain breakpoint.

-  The HTML divs and container are the ones which scale continuously with the width of the viewport.
-They prefer to have their sites overflow in y-direction and have a scroll bar appear to take up the reduced space until a breakpoint hits and the font size reduces.
+  The HTML divs and container are usually the ones which scale continuously with the width of the viewport.
+But they prefer to have their sites overflow in y-direction and have a scroll bar appear to take up the reduced space until a breakpoint hits and the font size reduces.
   There is also the case of resolution scaling because probably 100% of 4K screens have some kind of display scaling enabled which zooms in the viewport, thus bringing down the effective resolution to somewhere around 2K screens.

   It took me a while to wrap my head around this, but I think I understand a little.
 Although I would like to talk to some page designers to understand their approach too.
 I think that will help me greatly.